-Teen Shooter Arrested Who Killed One, Injured Two, at Florida High School Football Game
+Teen Shooter Who Allegedly Killed One, Injured Two, At Florida High School Football Game Is Arrested

 “Where did we get to a point where a 16-year-old thinks it’s OK to murder someone at a football game?
 That’s unbelievable!” continued Williams.

-Gun violence has been steadily on the rise over the past several years and quickly become a point of contention for many across the nation.
+Gun violence has been steadily on the rise over the past several years and quickly became a point of contention for many across the nation.

 “Somebody or somebodies knew about the gun beforehand.
-We must make the safety arch of ‘see something- say something’ stronger than the fear of betrayal and retribution to do so.”
-Senator Audrey Gibson tweeted after the event.
+We must make the safety arch of ‘see something- say something’ stronger than the fear of betrayal and retribution to do so,” Senator Audrey Gibson tweeted after the event.

-The other two victims are a male student of Jean Ribault High, who remains hospitalized, and a female who was grazed by a bullet and since been released from the hospital.
+The other two victims are a male student of Jean Ribault High, who remains hospitalized, and a female who was grazed by a bullet and has since been released from the hospital.

-This shooting took place the night before the deadly mass shooting at The Landing, which also took place in Jacksonville, Florida.
+This shooting took place the night before the deadly mass shooting at The Jacksonville Landing, which also took place in Jacksonville, Florida.